 Andrea Camilleri created the Inspector Montalbano (Il Commissario Montalbano) series of crime novels centered on his alter ego- Montalbano.
-He wrote over 100 books in Italian of which 25 Inspector Montalbano novels are translated in English.
-Here’s a list of all of the Inspector Montalbano books in order, including the latest “ The Safety Net” which was released in March 2020.
+He wrote over 100 books in Italian of which 28 Inspector Montalbano novels have now been translated in English.
+Here’s a list of all of the Inspector Montalbano books in order.

 Inspector Montalbano Books in Order:

 1. The Shape of Water (Original: La forma dell’aqua)